soundpress/RulesOfNYC/docs/c47/index.rst

 (b) For applicants who are clients of the New York City Department of Probation (DOP), IDNYC will accept the DOP's verification of the applicant's identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and DOP, as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC Card.

-(c) For applicants who are students at New York City Department of Education (DOE) schools and are not applying with a caretaker pursuant to 68 RCNY § 6-07, IDNYC will accept the DOE's verification of the applicant's identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and DOE ("DOE verification"), and additional identity documents pursuant to 68 RCNY § 6-05, other than a DOE transcript, as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card, as follows:
+(c) For applicants who are students at qualifying schools and are not applying with a caretaker pursuant to 68 RCNY § 6-07, IDNYC will accept the school’s verification of the applicant's identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and the school ("school verification"), and additional identity documents pursuant to 68 RCNY § 6-05, other than a school transcript, as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card, as follows:

-   (1) If the DOE verification is provided to IDNYC at a temporary enrollment site located at the school in which the applicant is enrolled, IDNYC will accept any identity document listed in 68 RCNY § 6-05.
+   (1) If the school verification is provided to IDNYC at a temporary enrollment site located at the school in which the applicant is enrolled, IDNYC will accept any identity document listed in 68 RCNY § 6-05.
 Such document need not include a photo identification.

-   (2) If the DOE verification is provided to IDNYC at any other enrollment site, the applicant must also present:
+   (2) If the school verification is provided to IDNYC at any other enrollment site, the applicant must also present:

-      (A) a student identification card issued by the same school issuing the DOE verification; and
+      (A) a student identification card issued by the same school issuing the school verification; and

       (B) either: